Vanaub22/LeetCode-in-2024/README.md

 I am using the extension [LeetHub v2](https://github.com/arunbhardwaj/LeetHub-2.0) to achieve this.

 It will only work when you are submitting your solutions in the old **legacy version** of LeetCode and using **Microsoft Edge Browser**.
-It won't sync your earlier submissions. it will only keep adding your new submissions.
+It won't sync your earlier submissions, it will only keep on adding your new submissions.